dm9gp/flip-flop/README.md

 Alternatilvy the equivalent 2N2222A can be used, it has slightly more gain than the BC547.
 However, the 2N2222A will have to be mounted rotated 180 degrees as it's pin out is the other way round than that of the BC547.

-You can The LEDs of any color.
+You can choose LEDs of any color.

 The blinking interval is determined by the values of the two 100kOhm resistors and that of the two capacitors as per the formula: T = R x C